 - no hot wax to damage furniture

-- no black soot to stain walls
+- no black soot to stain walls and

 - improved fire hazard (safer around children and pets).1

-Items Needed To Make A Barnacle Candle
+Items You'll Need to Make a Barnacle Candle

 What It Cost Me